Union of Vietnamese Student Associations of Southern California: Organization structure

-UVSA as an organization is typically categorized into three sections: Executive Board, Inter-Collegiate Council, and Staff.

 Executive board

 There are typically five executive board members who address the concerns of its members as well as the community.
 The five positions are President, External Vice, Internal Vice President, Secretary and Treasurer.
 The role of the executive board operates with appointed staff who fill the Director and Coordinators roles, whom each operate their own staff or project.
 Such projects include Project LEAD and Tet Festival.

 Current executive board

 The following are the current executive board members of UVSA.